Princess Louise Caroline of Hesse-Kassel: Marriage and issue

 Louise Caroline's son, Prince Christian, was named third-in-line to the throne of Christian VIII of Denmark in 1847.
 He succeeded his childless maternal second cousin, Frederick VII of Denmark, on 15 November 1863, the Hereditary Prince Ferdinand having deceased somewhat earlier.

-Her grandchildren included (among others) King Frederick VIII of Denmark, Queen Alexandra of the United Kingdom, Empress Marie Feodorovna of All the Russias, King George I of the Hellenes and Crown Princess Thyra of Hanover.
+Her grandchildren included (among others) King Frederik VIII of Denmark, Queen Alexandra of the United Kingdom, Empress Marie Feodorovna of All the Russias, King George I of the Hellenes and Crown Princess Thyra of Hanover.

 At the time of her death, she was the last surviving grandchild of Frederick V of Denmark.